-Maybe you made this accounting career choice because you have a knack for numbers.
-Or you followed your father’s career path.
-Or you accidentally stumbled into the wild world of accounting and then discovered it was one of the best jobs in the United States.
+Maybe you chose this field because you have a knack for numbers.
+Or you followed your father’s profession.
+Or you accidentally stumbled into the job market and then discovered how you’d answer: Is accounting a good career choice?

-Perhaps, they knew that problem-solving would give them job satisfaction, or that they’d really enjoy making strategic business recommendations.
-Or maybe they knew they’d thrive on the variety of industries and work environments that an accounting career would provide.
+Perhaps, they knew problem-solving would give them job satisfaction or that they’d really enjoy making strategic business recommendations.
+Or maybe they knew they’d thrive on the variety of options with regard to different industries and work environments that an accounting career would provide.

-For 21 percent of the respondents, the positive employment outlook and career stability of a finance and accounting career led to their choice.
+There’s no arguing the potential for growth and potential for accounting careers.
+For 21 percent of the survey respondents, the positive employment outlook and stability of a finance and accounting career led to their choice.

 Compensation and benefits

 Good pay and benefits was the primary attraction for other survey respondents, and salaries are rising, with sign-on bonuses and other incentives also increasingly common.

 The Robert Half Salary Guide for Accounting and Finance Professionals offers a comprehensive look at salary data, along with a Salary Calculator to examine specific salary ranges for different positions.